 With greater spending, comes the greater probability of fraud occurring.
 During this era of COVID-19, where more people and businesses have been forced to embrace the digital space, cybercriminals and scammers lurk within the dark space to trap unsuspecting victims particularly those who aren’t tech-savvy.

 Cybercriminals and/or scammers understand that people get caught up in the frenzy of the festive season.
 The excitement of the season and wanting to have a good time with friends and family wrap people in a blanket of oversight and unconsciousness.
-This is the time to be extra vigilant and conscious, to not lose money to scammers.
+This is the time to be extra vigilant and conscious, not to lose money to scammers.
 Here are the 5 frauds of Christmas to avoid in the era of Covid-19 and beyond.

 Frauds of Christmas – Fake retail/online shopping websites